 What is an Unaccredited Program?

 An example of an unaccredited program would be a training program offered in a country outside of Canada.
-Another example would be a program in Canada that has not accredited by NACOR.
+Another example would be a program in Canada that has not accredited.
 Some unaccredited programs offer quick study courses that claim to train students to be opticians, but there is a lot more involved in that training than a course can teach you in such a short amount of time.

 For this reason, we recommend that individuals who are interested in becoming opticians and have no prior experience or education in a related field should apply to an accredited opticianry program.

 However, if you have attended an unaccredited training institution or have background in optics or health care, you may be eligible to become an optician through the PLAR process.